ISA or pension – which should I take first?

 ISAs and pensions are tax-efficient ways to save for retirement, but which should you draw down first?
 Here’s what to consider.

-You may have heard that it’s more tax efficient to draw money from ISAs before pensions in retirement, and that personal pensions are something taken at a specific retirement age, such as an employer’s ‘retirement date’ or when the state pension kicks in.
+You may have heard that it’s more tax efficient to draw money from Individual Savings Accounts (ISAs) before pensions in retirement, and that personal pensions are something taken at a specific retirement age, such as an employer’s ‘retirement date’ or when the state pension kicks in.

 While this strategy may work for some people, many of those retiring before the state pension age could end up with a bigger tax bill by only withdrawing income from ISAs.
-This can be beneficial as far as inheritance tax on early death, but they run the risk of not utilising multiple years of their tax-free personal allowance.
+This can be beneficial as far as inheritance tax (IHT) on early death goes, but they run the risk of not utilising multiple years of their tax-free personal allowance.

 Top image for carousel